Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 The core finding

 A 2014 meta-analysis published in the British Journal of Nutrition, analyzing 124 randomized controlled trials, found that plant sterols at approximately 2g/day reduced LDL cholesterol by a mean of 8.3% compared to placebo.
-The effect was consistent across different populations, food formats, and study durations.
+The effect was consistent across populations, food formats, and study durations.

 The dose-response relationship